calvean/alx-backend/0x00-pagination/README.md

 # 0x00-pagination

-This repository contains Python scripts that demonstrate different types of pagination techniques.
+This directory contains Python scripts that demonstrate different types of pagination techniques.

 ## Files